 Copies of the paper are collected and the editor for that week reads it and selects items for inclusion in the recording that will go out that week.

-The readers, the editor and the recordist arrive at our venue (the Northwich Library in Witton Street, Northwich) and record the items taking it in turns to read so that each week’s recording has a variety of voices.
+The readers, the editor and the recordist arrive at our venue (currently the Weaver Hall museum, London Road, Northwich) and record the items taking it in turns to read so that each week’s recording has a variety of voices.
 The recording is done onto a computer via a sound deck.
-Meanwhile, a separate team of one or two readers makes a recording of the sports news.

 Meanwhile, the previous week’s memory sticks in wallets have been returned from the listeners via Royal Mail, and these are sorted and checked ready to be re-recorded with the new version.